Zachary Elwood is the author of Reading Poker Tells and Verbal Poker Tells, two popular and well-reviewed books on poker behavior.

 Always remember that these are not magic bullets and there can be a lot of variety, especially amongst more experienced players.
 Ideally, you should have studied a player beforehand and gained some indication that the particular tell holds consistent for them.
 Avoid making "cold reads" because it's hard to know, without prior observation, if general behavioral patterns will apply to a specific player.

 It is important to note that many of these tells apply to face-to-face poker games, rather than online poker.
-However, there are elements, such as bet timing, that can apply to both online poker and regular games.
+However, there are elements, such as bet timing, that can be seen as both online poker tells and live poker tells.

 This is when a waiting-to-act player handles his chips in such a way as to imply that he may be interested in calling or betting.
 This will almost always be done defensively, with a weak or medium-strength hand, in an effort to discourage an opponent from betting.